Parven05/Project-Lighthouse-Prototype/README.md

 This is a story-driven 3D first-person horror game where players assume the role of a victim investigating a haunted town’s mysterious past.
 Throughout the game, there are minimal threats, and the focus is on unfolding the narrative.

 ## **Official Release:**
-Made for Windows PC, Mac & Linux (Steam) - Will release soon !
+Made for Windows PC, Mac & Linux.
+_Steam release soon_